 The full moon's light can rejuvenate our psyches.
 Connect with lunar energy by submerging yourself in water.
 Draw a healing bath around the time of the full moon, and gather your favorite salts, crystals, and candles.

 You can say your full moon intentions aloud while you're relaxing in the tub as you imagine the full moon restoring every cell of your body.
-Or, take a dip in a lake, ocean, or pool if weather and circumstances permit) or bottle up your own moon water.
+Or, take a dip in a lake, ocean, or pool (if weather and circumstances permit) or bottle up your own moon water.

 What NOT to do during the full moon: